 - 0-36 gauge, for slices, plates, and wires

 - The decimal equivalent of a reverse display inches.

 - Size: 85*85*2mm

 A metal gauge is a tool you use to determine the thickness of the metal so you can change the welding settings accordingly.
-These stainless steel welding gauge tools from OSOF have openings of different sizes.
-To determine the thickness of the metal sheet, all you need to do is slide the openings over your workpiece and take a reading.
+These gauge tools from OSOF have openings of different sizes.
+To determine the thickness of the sheet metal, slide the openings over your workpiece and take a reading.

 Steel construction workers find this tool handy, especially when they have a lot of metal sheets lying around, and they need to keep track of the measurements.